 For improving the efficiency of the analysis of permutation equivalence we provide the construction of a dependency net for a given process of a transformation sequence with NACs.
 This net is given by a standard P/T Petri net which includes a complete account of the causal dependencies and NAC-dependencies among transformation steps.
 Our further main results (Thms.
 3 and 4) show that complete firing sequences of the dependency net are one-to-one with transformation sequences that are permutation-equivalent to the given one.
-This allows us to derive the complete set of permutation-equivalent transformation sequences from a simple analysis of a Petri net.
+This allows us to derive the complete set of permutation-equivalent sequences from a simple analysis of a Petri net.
 Furthermore, the constructed P/T Petri net can be used to derive specific permutations without generating the complete set first.

 Concepts and results of this paper generalize those presented in (Hermann et al.2010) for graph transformation to the more abstract and general framework of \mathcal{M} -adhesive transformation systems with general matches.
 Sec.
 2 reviews \mathcal{M} -adhesive categories and presents the main concepts of transformation systems with NACs and of permutation equivalence.
 Thereafter, Sec.
 3 introduces the framework of Subobject Transformation Systems (STSs) with NACs and the process construction for \mathcal{M} -adhesive transformation systems.
 The analysis of the process via the construction of the dependency net given by a Petri net is presented in Sec.
-4. Thereafter, Secs.
-5 and 6 discuss related work and provide a conclusion.
+4. Next in Sec.
+5 we discuss related work, focusing on Petri nets with inhibitor arcs, and in Sec.
+6 we conclude and present directions of future work.
 Finally, App.
 A recalls the technical details of the \mathcal{M} -adhesive category of typed attributed graphs, App.
 B summarizes the definitions related to P/T Petri nets, and App.
 C provides the proofs of some auxiliary facts, while the proofs of the main results in Thms.
 1-4 are given in the main part of the paper.